Echinops bannaticus

 Echinops bannaticus, known as the blue globe-thistle, is a species of flowering plant in the family Asteraceae, native to southeastern Europe.
-It is an herbaceous perennial thistle, growing to 120 cm, with prickly foliage and spherical blue flower heads in summer.
+It is a herbaceous perennial thistle, growing to 120 cm, with prickly foliage and spherical blue flower heads in summer.

 The Latin specific epithet bannaticus refers to the Banat, a region in Central Europe (now split between Romania, Hungary, and Serbia) where the plant is found.

+The species is widely naturalised in Great Britain.